jquery/contribute.jquery.org/pages/style-guide/prose.md

 ## Writing Style

 Content should be educational and accessible to a broad audience of developers.
 The primary target audience is beginning to intermediate jQuery users, with advanced jQuery users as a secondary audience.
-When creating content for this site, please keep one of these audiences in mind as well as the following style guidelines:
+When creating content, please keep one of these audiences in mind as well as the following style guidelines:

 ### Prose & Grammar